-Birthdays: Tomaso Albinioni, Fighting Bob LaFollette, Margaret Bourke-White, Harriet Beecher Stowe, Sam Wanamaker, Cliff Edwards the voice of Jiminy Cricket, Dorothy McGuire, Burl Ives, Gene Barry, Jerzy Kosinski, Diablo Cody is 38, Donald Trump is 70.
+Birthdays: Tomaso Albinioni, Fighting Bob LaFollette, Margaret Bourke-White, Harriet Beecher Stowe, Sam Wanamaker, Cliff Edwards the voice of Jiminy Cricket, Dorothy McGuire, Burl Ives, Gene Barry, Jerzy Kosinski, Diablo Cody is 39, Pres.
+Donald Trump is 71.

-1816- Writers Shelley, Lord Byron and Mary Shelley were spending the summer at the Villa Deodati on Lake Geneva.
+1816- Writers Percy Shelley, Lord Byron and Mary Shelley were spending the summer at the Villa Deodati on Lake Geneva.
 This day among the revels, drinking, partner swapping and opium taking, Byron suggested they all write a ghost story.
-They all tried but failed except for 19 year old Mary, who invented the tale of a Swiss scientist who created an artificial man.
+They all failed except for 19 year old Mary, who invented a story of a Swiss scientist who created an artificial man.
 She called it Frankenstein.

 1959- Three new rides are debuted at Disneyland in Anaheim.
 The first monorail the Disneyland-Alweg Monorail System, Matterhorn Mountain and the Submarine Voyage, today called the Finding Nemo Submarine Voyage.
 Back then the submarines were named and painted to be the US navy nuclear submarines Nautilus, Triton, Skipjack, Skate, Patrick Henry, Sea Wolf, George Washington and Ethan Allen.
 The ride took visitors for an adventure under the North Pole, an achievement which the real USN Nautilus had just accomplished the previous year.
 The subs were repainted the more pacific yellow color after the Vietnam era.